asimonder/windTurbineModels/README.md

 # windTurbineModels
-Wind turbine models for LES simulations.
+Basic models to represent wind turbines in LES simulations.
 Only actuator disk model is available at the moment.